mkimaev/AutoPinger/README.md

 # AutoPinger
-This application checks your email, processes need information from request and sends to you specific information about your network node (IP).
+This application checks my email, processes need information from request and sends to you specific information about your network node (IP).
 All application settings are configurated with userSetting.xml

 <h3>Finding emails...</h3>
 <p align="left">